RoryCrispin/toroCamAndroid/README.md

 Sending data to the totoCam board
 ---------------------------------
-In order to communicate as efficiently as possible over the bluetooth connection we communicate with the toroCam board in numbers seperated by commas.
-The first number is the method decleration and after that you send the variables seperated by commas and end the message with an !
+In order to communicate as efficiently as possible over the Bluetooth connection we communicate with the toroCam board in numbers separated by commas.
+The first number is the method declaration and after that you send the variables separated by commas and end the message with an !
 For example:
 ------------
-To simply trigger the shutter, use method 1 with no perameters:
+To simply trigger the shutter, use method 1 with no parameters:
 	1!
 A more complex function like timelapse is sent like so:
 	2,seconds,mins,hurs,shots!